avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 When the button above is pressed, the word *"Hello World!"* Is printed in the console.

 Event handlers associated with user interface components like the `EventHandler` we used above, are always linked to specific user interface component.
-Each time a method is applied to the user interface component, for example, pressing a button on a button, each event handler associated with that specific user interface component is called and the associated program code is executed.
+Each time a method is applied to the user interface component, for example, clicking on a button, each event handler associated with that specific user interface component is called and the associated program code is executed.

 Typically, we want the event handler to modify the status of an object.
 To get access to the object, the event handler has a reference to the object being handled.
 Consider the following UI with two text fields and a button.